Nurses care. Nurses heal. Nurses listen. Nurses are there when we’re at our most vulnerable—when we’re sick and scared and unsure what to do next.

 - Complete prerequisite courses prior to entry into the Nursing Program.

 - Complete the TLU Nursing application by January 30 for fall admission and August 15 for spring admission.
-Go to apply.tlu.edu/apply and select “Special Programs.”
+Go to apply.tlu.edu/apply, start a new application, select the year you are applying for and select “Nursing” on the second drop-down option.

 - Provide three reference evaluation forms completed by health care supervisors or faculty who are familiar with your performance.